rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 While he was yet speaking, there came another and said, The Chaldeans formed three groups and made a raid on the camels and took them and struck down the servants with the edge of the sword, and I alone have escaped to tell you. ^0117

-While he was yet speaking, there came another and said, Your sons and daughters were eating and drinking wine in their oldest brother’s house, ^0118
+While he was yet speaking, there came another and said, Your sons and daughters were eating and drinking wine in their oldest brother's house, ^0118

 and behold, a great wind came across the wilderness and struck the four corners of the house, and it fell upon the young people, and they are dead, and I alone have escaped to tell you. ^0119

 Then Job arose and tore his robe and shaved his head and fell on the ground and worshiped. ^0120

-And he said, Naked I came from my mother’s womb, and naked shall I return.
-The Lord gave, and the Lord has taken away; blessed be the name of the Lord. ^0121
+And he said, Naked I came from my mother's womb, and naked shall I return.
+The LORD gave, and the LORD has taken away; blessed be the name of the LORD. ^0121

 In all this Job did not sin or charge God with wrong. ^0122

-Again there was a day when the sons of God came to present themselves before the Lord, and Satan also came among them to present himself before the Lord. ^0201
+Again there was a day when the sons of God came to present themselves before the LORD, and Satan also came among them to present himself before the LORD. ^0201

-And the Lord said to Satan, From where have you come?
-Satan answered the Lord and said, From going to and fro on the earth, and from walking up and down on it. ^0202
+And the LORD said to Satan, From where have you come?
+Satan answered the LORD and said, From going to and fro on the earth, and from walking up and down on it. ^0202

-And the Lord said to Satan, Have you considered my servant Job, that there is none like him on the earth, a blameless and upright man, who fears God and turns away from evil?
+And the LORD said to Satan, Have you considered my servant Job, that there is none like him on the earth, a blameless and upright man, who fears God and turns away from evil?
 He still holds fast his integrity, although you incited me against him to destroy him without reason. ^0203

-Then Satan answered the Lord and said, Skin for skin!
+Then Satan answered the LORD and said, Skin for skin!
 All that a man has he will give for his life. ^0204

 But stretch out your hand and touch his bone and his flesh, and he will curse you to your face. ^0205

-And the Lord said to Satan, Behold, he is in your hand; only spare his life. ^0206
+And the LORD said to Satan, Behold, he is in your hand; only spare his life. ^0206

-So Satan went out from the presence of the Lord and struck Job with loathsome sores from the sole of his foot to the crown of his head. ^0207
+So Satan went out from the presence of the LORD and struck Job with loathsome sores from the sole of his foot to the crown of his head. ^0207

 And he took a piece of broken pottery with which to scrape himself while he sat in the ashes. ^0208